inquilab-collective/web/content/home/about.md

 title: "About"
 ---

-Named after the [Urdu word for revolution](https://en.wikipedia.org/wiki/Inquilab_Zindabad) Inquilab is a research lab located at the [Human-Centered Design and Engineering Department](https://www.hcde.washington.edu/) of [University of Washington](https://www.washington.edu/).
-Inquilab is committed to community-centered approaches of research and inquiry---designing means of tech accountability in close partnership with local groups and organizations situated in Seattle and the greater Washington region.
-There are a number of active projects currently taking place in Inquilab, all converging at the overarching theme of critical computing.
+Named after the [Urdu word for revolution](https://en.wikipedia.org/wiki/Inquilab_Zindabad) Inquilab is a critcial computing research lab located at the [Human-Centered Design and Engineering Department](https://www.hcde.washington.edu/) of [University of Washington](https://www.washington.edu/).

+Our current research focuses on the themes of [race and migration](https://inquilab.cc/#race--migration), [agriculture](https://inquilab.cc/#agriculture), and [labor](https://inquilab.cc/#labor).
+Across these areas, we examine how state and market interests often come into conflict with individuals, communities, and social movements—especially through the lens of computation.
+We interrogate how computational logics are mobilized for subjugation, while also tracing possibilities—and at times co-designing tools—for subversion, appropriation, and refusal.
+These efforts are part of our broader commitment to imagining and building computing otherwise.

+Our work is often rooted in place: we conduct through ethnographic research in the Washington region and/or long-term partnerships with social movements both locally and beyond.